Mommy Minute: What to know about kids and vaping

 “One thing I like to tell kids is it’s not just harmless water vapor,” she said.
 “The aerosol from vaping devices contains heavy metals.
 A lot of the flavorings can put off toxic chemicals.”

-The American Lung Association says in 2020, one in five high school aged kids vaped.
-In middle school, the number was one in every 21.
+The American Lung Association says in 2020, 1 in 5 high school-aged kids vaped.
+In middle school, the number was 1 in every 21.

 Most kids have a misconception that it’s not as bad as traditional smoking.